Safe Haven Laws

 - Notify a child-placing agency

-Even so, states typically give immunity to safe haven providers for anything that might happen to the infant while in their care, unless for gross negligence.
+Even so, states typically give immunity to safe haven providers for anything that might happen to the infant while in their care, unless there is gross negligence.

 What Happens When You Relinquish an Unwanted Baby